alexhaydock/blog.infected.systems/content/posts/2024-12-07-building-an-ipv6-focused-openbsd-home-router/index.md

 [...]
 ```

-In this example, `(egress:0)` is OpenBSD `pf` speak for the first IPv4 address (`:0`) of the interface which has the default route applied (`egress`).
+In this example, `(egress:0)` is OpenBSD-`pf`-speak for the first IPv4 address (`:0`) of the interface which has the default route applied (`egress`).
 In our case, that means NAT64 traffic will be NAT'ed to the first IPv4 address our ISP gives us on our WAN link.
 This is probably what you want too, but if your needs are more specific then you can tune this line as you see fit.

 But overall, it really is that simple to set up.
 Amazing, right?